Wellness & Resilience

 With the ushering in of a new curriculum, the Office of Admissions and Student Affairs is embarking on an overhaul of the existing wellness resources to provide a more comprehensive and longitudinal wellness and resilience program that will promote the importance of mental health for our students throughout medical school and their careers.
-The infrastructure of the new wellness platform relies on an overarching approach that integrates six dimensions that contribute to student wellness:
+The infrastructure of the new wellness platform relies on an overarching approach that integrates multiple dimensions that contribute to student wellness:

 - Mentoring and Advising (McGovern Societies Advisory Program)